MorganTrudeau/1UP/README.md

 This Dapp (Distributed Application) was built using Truffle, TestRPC, and MetaMask for web3 injection.

-It is hosted on Heroku and is fully functional running contracts on the TestRPC.

-Until contracts have been deployed to the Ropsten Testnet this project can be tested by cloning projects and downloading dependencies.
+This serves as cryptocurrency auction platform.
+Currently this smart contract is running on the Ropsten Test Net and can be used with MetaMask to create auctions, bid on auctions, and track existing auctions.
+To use the application on the Ropsten Test Net just visit [1UP](https://polar-retreat-48757.herokuapp.com/).

 ## Testing Locally

+This section outline setting up the project for local development.

 Download ```ganache-cli'```